Lentil Meatballs

 12 -14 Meatballs

 There’s nothing I love more than good ol’ lentil meatballs.
-There are so many possibilities for what you can do.
+There are so many possibilities for what you can do with them.
 And, once they’re made up, there are so many ways you can use them.
-Whether they’re in a pasta sauce or thrown on a bed of rice with a yummy sauce, meatballs are seriously a dream.
-That’s why I think you’ll love this Sticky Sesame Meatball Recipe.
+Whether they’re in a pasta sauce or thrown on a bed of rice with a yummy sauce, these lentil meatballs are seriously a dream.
+That’s why I think you’ll love this Sticky Sesame Lentil Meatball recipe.

-• Versatile: Make a different sauce if you’re not into the sticky sesame, throw them into a pasta dish, whatever you wish!
+• Incredibly Versatile: Make a different sauce if you’re not into the sticky sesame, throw them into a pasta dish, whatever you wish.

-• Quick & Easy: The prep time is only 15-minutes for these bad boys!
+• Quick & Easy: The prep time is only 15 minutes for these bad boys and they’re surprisingly simple to make.

-• Protein-Packed: With the help of peanuts and lentils, these meatballs are protein-packed and filling
+• Protein-Packed: With the help of peanuts and lentils, these meatballs are protein-packed and incredibly filling.

 Ingredients for lentil meatballs on cutting board

-Peanuts: Peanuts are a low-cost superfood that delivers significant health benefits.
+Raw Peanuts – Peanuts are a low-cost superfood that delivers significant health benefits.
 With just a handful of peanuts, you’re getting a load of nutrients, vitamins, and minerals.
-They can even help you decrease your risk of cancer, heart disease, diabetes, and cognitive decline.
-A one-ounce serving of peanuts offers you:
+They can even help decrease your risk of cancer, heart disease, diabetes, and cognitive decline.
+A one-ounce serving provides 7 grams of protein, 19 vitamins and minerals, healthy fats, and fiber.

 Ingredients being mixed in a bowl for sticky sesame sauce